What Should I do After a Motorcycle Accident?

-Most of these steps are just common sense, but there are a few technical requirements that have to do with reporting to legal authorities.
+Most of these steps are just common sense.
+However, there are a few technical requirements that have to do with reporting to legal authorities.

-If the vehicles and their occupants can be moved safely, it is okay to move the vehicles out of the roadway (such as moving to the shoulder, or onto an off-ramp or side street) for the purpose of safety and to minimize obstructions to traffic, but it should be within the vicinity of the accident scene.
-If it involves a collision into an unoccupied vehicle, the driver must still stop at the scene.
+If the vehicles and their occupants can be moved safely, it is okay to move the vehicles out of the roadway.
+For example, moving to the shoulder, or onto an off-ramp or side street.
+This can be done for the purpose of safety and to minimize obstructions to traffic, but it should be within the vicinity of the accident scene.
+If the collision involves an unoccupied vehicle, the driver must still stop at the scene.

 After a collision, the drivers of the vehicles involved need to exchange information including their names, addresses, vehicle registration numbers, the name of the owner(s) of the vehicle(s) (if the owner is not the driver), insurance information, and license plate numbers.
 If requested, the drivers must also show their driver’s license.

 If one of the parties is incapable of providing this information due to a serious injury or other applicable circumstance, it may be acquired by other means or at a later time.

 Report the Chicago Motorcycle Accident to Law Enforcement

 Under Illinois law, every driver involved in a traffic accident must file a crash report to the local law enforcement authorities if an accident resulted in a fatality, any bodily injury, or more than $1,500 in property damage.
 Several municipalities in Illinois require law enforcement to be on hand at the scene of any accident regardless of these limitations.
 Therefore, the safest route is simply to notify local law enforcement immediately after an accident.